kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 so any negotiation must be unilateral and not rely upon receiving the peer's SETTINGS value.

-Implementations are likely to only use one prioritization scheme at once, and may be unable to change the scheme once established, so the setting MUST be sent prior to the first request if it is ever sent.
+Servers are likely to only use one prioritization scheme at once per each connection, and may be unable to change the scheme once established, so the setting MUST be sent prior to the first request if it is ever sent.
+In HTTP/3, SETTINGS might arrive after the first request even if they are sent first.
-In HTTP/3, SETTINGS may arrive after the first request even if they are sent first.
-In order to avoid the server incorrectly choosing a priority scheme in HTTP/3, the client SHOULD only send priority information prior to receiving the server's SETTINGS if it only offers a single scheme.
-If it offers multiple schemes, the client SHOULD delay sending priority information until after it knows what the server supports, or risk the server choosing a sub-optimal scheme.
+Therefore, future specifications that define alternative prioritization schemes for HTTP/3 SHOULD define how the server would act when it receives a stream-level priority signal prior to receiving the SETTINGS frame.

 ## The SETTINGS_PRIORITIES SETTINGS Parameter